 Certainly he was a creature of his time and to our modern ears some of his words will appear patronising, or superior.
 His views on what we now refer to as 'ethnic groups' and to the 'lower classes' would cause many to cringe if expressed today; his attitude to women left a lot to be desired.
 Most worryingly perhaps, from our modern perspective and however we might wish otherwise he wasn’t entirely hostile to the teachings of the fascist movement as it arose across Europe in the 20’s and 30’s.
-We have to remember though that he didn’t have the benefit of hindsight that we do.
+It has to be remember though that he didn’t have the benefit of hindsight we do.
 For him at that time the industrialised slaughter of the concentration camps of the Second World War was not only unknown but unimaginable and when the crunch finally came Morton was prepared to put his life on the line in defence of his country against Hitler during the Second World War.
-Morton commanded a Home Guard unit at a time when Britain faced a real and iminent threat of invasion and wrote in his diary about the possibility of his dying alongside his comrades in defence of his village against the invader.
+Morton commanded a Home Guard unit at a time when Britain faced a real and imminent threat of invasion and wrote in his diary about the possibility of his dying alongside his comrades in defence of his village against the invader.

-Author and journalist Andrew Marr addresses this contradiction which gripped not just Morton, but significant numbers of the British people at all levels of society who desparately wanted to put the "War to end all Wars" behind them.
+Author and journalist Andrew Marr addresses this contradiction which gripped not just Morton, but significant numbers of the British people at all levels of society who desperately wanted to put the "War to end all Wars" behind them.
 In the preface to his book 'A History of Modern Britain' Marr states, "It is easy to feel appalled and bemused by the enthusiasm of so many intelligent British people for Mussolini and Hitler but there was more to it than cowardice and racism.
 There was an important yearning for government that actually worked -